exetermcr/exetermcr.github.io/freshers-guide.markdown

 requesting a new card via College; if your card is stolen or damaged, then there is no charge for a replacement.

-### Activating your email address and connecting to the internet:
+### Activating your email address and connecting to the internet

 The College and the university should provide you with detailed guidance and the required credentials to get you online.
 The process can be a bit of